mzohaibh17-pixel/Quantum_Wave_Packets_1D_2D/README.md

 - 1D and 2D animations of wave packet evolution
 - Visualization of probability densities and wave packet dynamics

+The project is implemented in both a Python script and Jupyter notebooks  located in the `simulations/` folder for interactive exploration.

 ---

 ## Project Structure